Wopmay orogen: Significance

-Sites such as the Wopmay Orogen provide evidence for early and ongoing plate tectonics.
+Sites like the Wopmay Orogen provide evidence for early and ongoing plate tectonics.
 Traces of old oceanic crust, island arcs, and colliding continents indicate that the same forces at work today have been at work in the early Proterozoic and probably earlier.
 Alignments of magnetic particles in rocks demonstrate that continents were drifting across the surface of the Earth relative to the magnetic poles then as now, and that the ocean floor was rifting and subducting, all at least 1.5 billion years ago.
 This crust cycling is referred to as the supercontinent cycle.